shawnsandy/pagekit/README.md

 ### Default index page

-You can set tpagekit to replace the default *welcome* page by modifying your `app/Http/route.php`
+Replace the default *welcome* page with the PageKit index by modifying your `app/Http/route.php`

 ```php
 Route::get('/', function () {